gomorpheus/morpheus-apidoc/source/includes/_library.md

 The Library API endpoints provide the management of Instance Types, Layouts, and Container Types.

-These endpoints correspond to the section called **Provisioning: Library** in the Morpheus UI.

 <aside class="info">
 More documentation coming soon...
 </aside>